JFF’s Workforce Communities of Action: Transforming Ideas Into Action

 Activities and Timeline

-The Workforce Communities of Action initiative will unfold in three phases:
+The three phases of Workforce Communities of Action include:

-A team at JFF will review all submissions and select up to 20 communities from across the four behavior areas to advance to the next phase: Ideation.
+After careful review of all applications, 20 communities were selected to advance to the next phase: Ideation.

-Over the course of four months, selected workforce boards will spend roughly 16 hours participating in a series of virtual discovery and design sessions with their peers.
-Each participant's experience will be thoughtfully curated by JFF and CivicMakers based on information submitted through the application process to ensure a valuable and productive experience for all selected organizations.
+Over the course of six months, the communities will spend roughly 16 hours participating in a series of virtual discovery and design sessions with their peers.
+Each participant’s experience will be thoughtfully curated by JFF and CivicMakers based on information submitted through the application process to ensure a valuable and productive experience for all selected organizations.

 Participants will closely analyze their challenge and develop a detailed problem statement that examines the “who,” “what,” and “why,” of their challenge and provides supporting evidence, discusses its potential impact, and introduces a hypothesis and a proposed plan to test this hypothesis.
 These questions will be explored through a focused and collaborative process facilitated by CivicMakers.
 Along the way, teams will have the opportunity to learn from consultants and advisors who can lend insight to design best practices, implementation models, and cutting-edge approaches being explored across the country.
 These experts will be carefully selected by JFF based on alignment of their knowledge and background to the needs of participating communities.